What is World Kid Lit Month?

 Yes!
 You’ll find free graphics in our public Google drive here.
 Please feel free to make your own graphics and posters for World Kid Lit Month, share them on social media, and let us know if you’re happy for us to share them in this drive.

 Want to post about #WorldKidLitMonth on social media or include a blurb about it in your community newsletter?
-Please download and use our suggested text (less than 100 words) and suggested tweets PDF.
+Feel free to download and use our suggested text (less than 100 words) and suggested tweets PDF.

 Why is World Kid Lit Month in September?

-September is a great time to explore the world through children’s literature and translation.
-In the US, September is National Translation Month.
+In the USA, September is National Translation Month.
 26 September is European Day of Languages, and 30 September is both International Translation Day and St Jerome’s Day – the patron saint of translators!

 How did World Kid Lit Month start?